 Located at one of the earliest HDB project in Singapore; the restaurant was popular with office crowd from Port of Singapore Authority, Shenton Way and doctors and nurses from Singapore General Hospital.
-The building is now being replaced by the Pinnacle at Duxton, the first Sky-Garden HDB project in Singapore, and our restaurant has since, in 2003, moved to No. 135 Kitchener Road; operating in a conservation Shophouse.
+The building is now being replaced by the Pinnacle at Duxton, the first Sky-Garden HDB project in Singapore, and our restaurant has since, in 2003, moved to 135 Kitchener Road; operating in a conservation Shophouse.

 It has first and second floors with a seating capacity of about 130 persons.

 To provide a traditional home-cook and Zi-char (roadside hawker) flavor in a simple but comfortable environment.